KSDunne/twenty_one/README.md

 ### Code

 [Core game functionality](https://www.youtube.com/watch?v=SHz5cUeljZw) - The core black jack game functionality was built by following the tutorial at this link.
 Additions worth noting: I furthered the project by adding notifications using ascii art that come from an additional messages file.
 I am interacting with google sheets to save scores for a leaderboard.
 I added a main menu.
-Rules can be accessed during gameplay and there was a graceful exit added to the app.
+Rules can be accessed during gameplay and there was a graceful exit added to the app

 [Function to show scoreboard](https://github.com/adrianskelton/project3/blob/main/run.py#L138) - Function to show scoreboard was adapted from code in this project